Velocity effects slightly mitigating the quantumness degradation of an Unruh-DeWitt detector: Velocity effects on an accelerated single-qubit

 We now turn our attention to the analysis of the final state of the UDW detector.
 In order to perform this investigation, it is necessary to trace over the degrees of freedom associated with the field configuration.
 This procedure yields $\hat{\rho}^{\mathrm{out}}_{D} = \mathrm{Tr}_{\vert0_{\mathcal{M}}\rangle}[\hat{\rho }^{\mathrm{out}}]$.
 The reduced density matrix for the detector results in the following expression:

 and defining the integrals as follows

 after performing extensive and meticulous calculations, and omitting from now on the superscript ``$\mathrm{out}$'' to simplify notation, finally, we obtain that

 It should be emphasized that the reduced density matrix given in Eq.~(\ref{final rho}) must possess unit trace.
 In order to satisfy this requirement, the terms proportional to $\lambda^2$ cancel as a direct consequence of the normalization condition.
-Accordingly, one obtains
+This is a consequential relation of the trace property of the density matrix.